Skip to main content ↓

 If it turns out it’s costing them money, I ask them: “what do you think would be a reasonable budget to solve that problem for you?

-If they come back and tell me they have no budget, I refer back to the earlier discussion and say, “I’m not in a position to tell you how to spend your money, but if I had a problem that was costing me X and someone was offering me a solution that cost far less than that, it would seem reasonable to me to figure out a way to find the budget, am I missing something here?
+If they come back and tell me they have no budget, I refer back to the earlier discussion and say, “I’m not in a position to tell you how to spend your money, but if I had a problem that was costing me X and someone was offering me a solution that costs far less than that, it would seem reasonable to me to figure out a way to find the budget, am I missing something here?

 If you have a reasonable prospect they typically will follow your logic and agree with you.
 If not, typically you’re either talking to the wrong person (i.e., not the budget holder), or you’re talking to someone that’s unreasonable.